vib-bic-training/HPC_bioimage_analysis/Chapters/chapter6.md

 #### Introduction
 A container is way to pack your software so that it is isolated from the external world and can be used independently of the explotation system (unix, windows).
-The advantage of a container is its reproducibility and it is less demanding for the system (check with Bruna).
+The advantage of a container is its reproducibility across different infrastructures.
 There exists plethora of containers but the most important are Docker and Apptainer.
 Interestingly, there exist many avalaible free resource for containers for image analysis (EMBL, dockerhub (https://hub.docker.com/), wavecontainer (https://seqera.io/containers/), github) and BIC can share/help with containers for image analysis.